These Mini Scotch Eggs are made with teeny little quails eggs and make a great picnic treat or afternoon tea snack.

 How to Make a Mini Scotch Egg

-To make the quails scotch eggs, take a golf ball-sized chunk of the meat.
+Firstly, take a golf ball-sized piece of the meat.

 Roll lightly into a ball, then flatten it into a disc with your palms.

-Place a quails egg into the centre of the meat and wrap it around the egg.
+Place a hard boiled quails egg into the centre of the meat, then wrap it around the egg.

 Then gently roll each one between your palms to make a round shape.